Skip to content

 If your org has more than a handful of policies, configure once at the artifact-type level and let new uploads inherit.
 Open Reminder Defaults on the Artifact Repository:

-Reminder Defaults tab — system defaults per artifact type for SOC 2 / ISO 27001 / Penetration Test / HIPAA BAA / Policy Document.
+Reminder Defaults tab — system defaults per artifact type for SOC 2 / ISO 27001 / Penetration Test / HIPAA BAA / Security Policy.

 Step 8 — Track expirations program-wide